vkacherov/microservicesCafe/Labs/OptionalExercises/Readme.md

 # Optional Exercises
-* DevOps - Set up a Ci?CD pipeline to fully automate deployment of all services
+* DevOps - Set up a CI/CD pipeline to fully automate deployment of all services
 * Scaling
 * Resiliency